About - Aviation Database

 What is this site?

 A hobbyist project built around a simple idea: let anyone see what aircraft are flying near them, and build up a personal log of every flight that's passed overhead.
-There's no hardware involved — the site pulls from public APIs and community-run virtual radar feeds to populate its database, so all you need is a location and an account.
+The site pulls from public APIs and community-run virtual radar feeds to populate its database, so all you need is a location, an account, and an active subscription to start tracking.

 The database stores aircraft registrations, callsigns, route data, and operator details gathered passively over time.
 The more flights pass through, the richer it gets.
-Guests can browse freely, but registered users get a personal layer — their own sightings history, local stats, and live tracking tied to their specific location.
+Anyone can browse the database for free, but registered accounts get extra layers of personalisation, and an active subscription unlocks live overhead tracking tied to your specific location.
+Personal sighting history is kept for the last 30 days, after which older entries age out automatically.

 For developers, the same data is also accessible via API, so you can pull aircraft information directly into your own applications if you want to build something on top of it.